jakubpulaczewski/pipeline-flow/docs/pages/intro/core_concepts.rst

 Core Concepts
 ==============
-This section introduces the fundamental concepts behind ``pipeline-orchestrator``, helping you understand its core principles and how it functions.
+This section introduces the fundamental concepts behind ``pipeline-flow``, helping you understand its core principles and how it functions.

 Data Pipelines
 ----------------------
-``pipeline-orchestrator`` supports all three types of data pipelines: ETL, ELT, and ETLT.
+``pipeline-flow`` supports all three types of data pipelines: ETL, ELT, and ETLT.
 Each pipeline type has a unique structure and workflow, as described below:

 .. list-table:: Data Pipeline Types